NorESMhub/NorESM-docs/configurations/amips.rst

 Setting up an AMIP-type experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Atmospheric Model Intercomparison Project (AMIP) style runs are runs in which the **atmosphere and land components are active while values for sea surface temperatures and sea ice are prescribed** (that is, read from a file).
+Atmospheric Model Intercomparison Project (AMIP) style runs are runs in which the **atmosphere and land components are active while values for sea surface temperatures and sea ice concentrations are prescribed** (that is, read from a file).
 The sea-ice model CICE then runs in a simplified mode and computes surface fluxes, snow depth, albedo, and surface temperatures using 1D thermodynamics without conserving energy.
-The sea-ice thickness is assumed to be 2 m in the Northern Hemisphere and 1 m in the Southern Hemisphere.
+The sea ice concentration is read from the same file that contains the sea surface temperature whereas the sea-ice thickness is assumed to be 2 m in the Northern Hemisphere and 1 m in the Southern Hemisphere.

 The AMIP simulation is created in the same manner as a coupled simulation, but using compsets starting with NF.